 - Crispy fried onions

-These toppings not only add flavor but also make the soup look more appetizing—because we eat with our eyes first, right?
+These toppings enhance the flavor and presentation of the soup after all, we eat with our eyes first!

 Sides That Complement the Soup